 Nepalitelecom is a website which provides latest telecom news, information and offers in Nepal.

 Do follow us in our fb, twitter to get the latest posts.

 Nepal has been working to develop an information highway across the country for making easy access to information services.
 Although the term has been there for a couple of years, it has not yet culminated in the way we expected.
 All of the telecoms, IT services will use the information highway, available in the whole of the country.
-So, basically, it is a pathway for all telecom operators, ISP, IT providers for the connection capability to provide their services to people, businesses.
+So, it is a pathway for all telecom operators, ISP, IT providers for the connection capability to provide their services to people, businesses.

 Although the optical fiber mostly encompasses the information highway, there could be the usage of high capacity wireless microwave in some remote areas.

-The information highway is telecom or IT infrastructure that is used by a country for expansion of internet and telecom services.
+The information highway is telecom or IT infrastructure that is used by a country for the expansion of internet and telecom services.
 As the speed of the communication in the highway is super fast or high speed, some even term it as the information superhighway.
 The opportunities that the information highway may bring to a country is huge as it helps to link not only every office but also for people to people.

 There are separate names for the information highway based on the project name or the term coined by the early acceptors.
 Australia calls it as NBN, National backbone network, similarly the information highway is also termed as infobahn.

 These days, as the demand for data access to an individual or office has increased significantly, the speed of the information highway is also huge in the range of 100’s Gbps based on the size of the country.

 As it is a national level network, a country controls the information highway through the Ministry of Information and Communication or the regulator.
 Although the government takes care of the information highway, it is used by all the telecom operators, ISP, and IT providers.
 So, the stakeholders for the information highway are Government, Ministry of information, communication, Regulator, Telcos, Internet Service providers, Digital service providers cable TV, Cloud, etc.